 Hospital Readmissions Reduction Program

-Section 3025 of the 2010 Affordable Care Act (Public Law 111-148) requires the Secretary of Health and Human Services to establish a Hospital Readmissions Reduction Program whereby the Secretary would reduce Inpatient Prospective Payment System (IPPS) payments to hospitals for excess readmissions beginning on or after October 1, 2012 (Fiscal Year [FY] 2013).
+Section 3025 of the 2010 Affordable Care Act (Public Law 111-148) requires the Secretary of the Department of Health and Human Services (HHS) to establish the Hospital Readmissions Reduction Program and reduce payments to Inpatient Prospective Payment System (IPPS) hospitals for excess readmissions beginning October 1, 2012 (i.e., Federal Fiscal Year [FY] 2013).

 The Hospital Readmissions Reduction Program supports CMS’ national goal of improving healthcare for Americans by linking payment to the quality of hospital care.
 CMS measures conditions and procedures that significantly affect the lives of large numbers of patients.
 Research shows that hospital readmission rates for these patients vary across the nation, which highlights an opportunity to improve the quality of care and save taxpayer dollars by incentivizing providers to reduce excess readmissions.

 The 21st Century Cures Act requires CMS assess payment reductions based on a hospital’s performance relative to other hospitals with a similar proportion of patients that are dually eligible for Medicare and full-benefit Medicaid.
 The legislation requires estimated payments under the new stratified methodology equal payments under the non-stratified methodology to maintain budget neutrality.